-Introducing our financial genius, Jacqui Michelson - Chief Financial Officer
+Introducing our financial genius, Jacqui Michelson - CFO

 In this post in our blog series where we shine the spotlight on our executive staff members, we introduce you to Jacqui Michelson – Chief Financial Officer.